Yale Fellowship in Public Psychiatry (PPF)

 Jeanne Steiner, DO, Program Director, Medical Director, CMHC

-Stan Mathis, MD, Associate Program Director, Attending, Ambulatory Services
+Stan Mathis, MD, Associate Program Director, Medical Director, ACT Team

 Dale Sebastian, MD, Associate Program Director, Attending, Inpatient Services

-Ani Annamalai, MD, Medical Director, CMHC Wellness Center; Director, YNHH Refugee Clinic
+Ani Annamalai, MD, Medical Director, CMHC Wellness Center and Director, YNHH Refugee Clinic

-John Cahill, MD, Medical Director, Acute Services and STEP Program
+John Cahill, MD, Medical Director, MCI and STEP Programs

 Charles Dike, MD, Medical Director, DMHAS